w3f/research/docs/polkadot/networking/3-avail-valid.md

 Status: draft; initial outline complete & awaiting feedback

-TODO: rough performance analysis & implementation notes, at the end of the doc
+TODO: rough performance analysis & implementation notes, at the end of the doc<br/>
 TODO: consider the pieces of relay chain blocks

 ## Background